Code-Institute-Submissions/whack-a-monster-ms2/README.md

 **Summary**:

-Many hours were spent testing Whack-a-Monster throughout its development.
-Over several thousand games, the following scenarios were successfully tested:
+I've spend hours spent testing Whack-a-Monster throughout its development.
+I may have not ducomented every single one of the tests.
+I haven't htoroughly documented most of my test.
+I have worked quite a lot on Responsiveness even though the result is still far from being perfect.
+A lot of tests were caried out to test the JS functions for the game.

 <span id="testing-responsive"></span>

 ### Responsiveness

+I have written more about the responsiveness issues i've been facing while trying to finsih up my project more in detai in the [Testing file](testing.md)

-- I wasn't able to test the XL screens as I was not an owner of one, the only time that I got to see it, was through my and my mentor screenshare, however I've added extra media query hoping that that would solve the issue, ehich was the score siapearing behind the lower row middle cloud.
+- I wasn't able to test the XL screens as I was not an owner of one, the only time that I got to see it, was through my and my mentor screenshare, however I've added extra media query hoping that that would solve the issue, ehich was the score is apearing behind the lower row middle cloud.

 #### Browsers